dreamingechoes/dreamingechoes.github.io/_posts/2015-10-24-create-a-super-fancy-api-with-grape.md

 ## Documenting the API with Grape Swagger

 As the last step of all this, and because we love our users, let's do some documentation (simple, but documentation at the end).
-For this we will use the Grape Swagger gem.
+For this we'll use the Grape Swagger gem.
 Again, all the detailed documentation about Grape Swagger is on [their website](https://github.com/ruby-grape/grape-swagger), but let's see a simple and fast example.
 First of all, add this to our Gemfile and do `bundle install`:

 ```ruby
 gem 'grape-swagger'
 gem 'grape-swagger-rails'
 ```

-Next, complete the description and detail of every verb on our API, specifing this on `desc` and `detail` blocks, e.g., the Product POST:
+Next, complete the description and detail of every verb on our API, specifying this on `desc` and `detail` blocks, e.g., the Product POST:

 ```ruby
 desc 'REST Post with attributes param.' do